HEPData/hepdata/INSTALL.rst

 ------
 The HEPData code is only compatible with Python 3.14 (not Python 2 or other 3.x versions).

+There are instructions for installing with pip or uv below to set up a Python 3.14 virtual environment and install the required Python packages.

+**Using pip**

 First install all requirements in a Python virtual environment.
 (Use `virtualenv <https://virtualenv.pypa.io/en/stable/installation.html>`_ or `virtualenvwrapper <https://virtualenvwrapper.readthedocs.io/en/latest/install.html>`_ if you prefer.)